 Root dip is a precious ally in a wide range of circumstances.
 Every time roots are bare, using root dip will make life easier on the plant and will increase survival and vigor.

 First and foremost, root dip is used to plant trees and shrubs.

-- Directly when trees and shrubs are purchased with “bare roots“, meaning without a container and without any soil, either.
+- Directly when buying “bare roots” trees and shrubs, meaning not in a container and without any soil, either.

-- But even when you’ve purchased a container-grown tree, root dip is great for those long roots that extend out of the mound.
+- But even when purchasing a container-grown tree, root dip is great for those long roots that extend out of the mound.

 The world’s most iconic flower shrub, the rose tree, also loves root dip upon planting.
 Here is how to plant roses.

 Although they need a slightly different soil, heath plants can make do with any root dip that you prepare for other plants.
 Learn how to plant heath plants, along with the most beautiful heath-loving shrubs and plants.

 When moving a plant from one place to the next, root dip will help minimize transplant shock.